List of Polish submissions for the Academy Award for Best International Feature Film

-As of 2025, Poland has been nominated thirteen times, and won only once for Ida (2015) by Paweł Pawlikowski.
+As of 2026, Poland has been nominated thirteen times, and won only once for Ida (2015) directed by Paweł Pawlikowski.

 Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.